 How does NeuEve inhibit unwanted bacteria by changing the environment? you may find this article helpful.

 In summary, vaginal dysbiosis may affect women's health by causing BV, AV, or CV.
 All cause discomforts like itching, burning, dryness, odor, and/or excessive discharge.
-Conventional treatments may have limited effect because they neglect nutrients and the environment.
-NeuEve products can end these discomforts by balancing the microbiome with nutrients and environmental change.

 Disclaimer: This article is for information purposes only.
 It is about natural products, nutrients, and/or alternative methods for managing discomforts associated with vaginal dysbiosis (imbalance of microbiome, not a true infection or disease).
 It is not medical advice for the treatment of any diseases.